se4ai/se4ai.github.io/about-case-studies.md

 - "accountability" and "transparency"  appear in both lists.
 Clearly these are concerns shared by many people.
 - "Competence" is absent from the Microsoft list, (perhaps because it deals with the skills of humans, not algorithms).
-- Also missing from the Microsoft list is "effectiveness" (perhaps because Microsoft thinks all its software is effective).
+- Also missing from the Microsoft list is "effectiveness" but we would argue that what IEEE calls "effectiveness" can be expressed in terms of other Microsoft terms (see below).
 - Assessed in terms of the Microsoft terminally, "well-being" and "awareness of misuse" are synonyms since they both reply on "fairness and "reliability and safely".